KokuiAgbenu/osticket-prereqs/README.md

 </p>
 <p>
-Download osTicket from the osTicket website (https://osticket.com/download/) and extract the files once downloaded.
+Within the virtual machine download osTicket from the osTicket website (https://osticket.com/download/) and extract the files once downloaded.
 </p>
 <br />